Learn 1000s of English words with our vocabulary builder.

 - The word bed looks like a bed.

 - The word eye looks like a pair of eyes and a nose.

-Origin of the Word LogosglyphThe word logosglyph literally means "word carving" from the Greek words for word (logos) and carving (glyphe).
+Origin of the Word LogosglyphThe word logosglyph literally means "word carving."
+It is a compound noun derived from the Greek words for word (logos) and carving (glyphe).

 Logosglyphs Are a Form of Figurative LanguageLogosglyphs are a form of figurative language, which covers unusual or imaginative word constructions.
 Logosglyphs contrast with onomatopoeic words, which sound like what they represent.
 Logosglyphs look like what they represent.